-The report uses prior year information because actuarial valuation report was not available presently.
 An employee must enroll in a CalPERS health insurance plan prior to retirement in order to be eligible to participate in the Organization's post-employment benefit plan as a retiree.
-To be eligible, the employee's age and years of service must equal to at least 75 upon retirement.
-The amount contributed by KRC to CALPERS Retirement Plan for the years ended June 30, 2019 and 2018 was \$570,000 and \$492,000, respectively.
+To be eligible, the employee's age and years of service must equal to at least 75 upon retirement with a minimum of 8 years of employment.
+The amount contributed by KRC to CALPERS Retirement Plan for the years ended June 30, 2021 and 2020 was \$563,000 and \$659,000, respectively.